-Sheron: While I was waiting for word from a publisher, or was just too discouraged to hunt for an agent or resubmit, I’d say that I was done with my guys.
-I had better things to occupy my busy life than writing about time traveling, world saving, wise-cracking, characters that seemed to decide what they were going to do in my books, regardless of my wishes.
+Sheron: While I was waiting for word from a publisher, or was just too discouraged to hunt for an agent or resubmit, I’d say that I was done with my characters.
+I had better things to occupy my busy life than writing about time traveling, world saving, wise-cracking, people who seemed to decide what they were going to do in my books, regardless of my wishes.
 So I’d be done with them, BUT, they would sneak into my head while I was trying to get to sleep and suggest that it would be fun to have Hieronymous’ mother be a time traveling clone.
 Okay, I can do that book.
 Then an alien probe crash lands on Alysia, throwing the planet into the space race with a fun story at Sunpointe Space Academy.
 Romance and a murder mystery ensues.
 Next book, guys.
-How about build they a space ship and follow this strange alien signal?
+How about they build a space ship and follow this strange alien signal?
 Now we’re at three, or is it four?

 Then, when Arwoyn was developing his clone experiments, his first two attempts were male clones.
 Whatever happened to them?
 What if one didn’t know that he was a clone or that he could time travel, but others knew?
 And tried to kill him?
 Yipes!
-I really wanted to get my beauty rest, but these questions kept me awake.
+I really wanted to get my beauty rest, but these intriguing scenarios kept me awake.
 So I finished his book.
 Done.
 Then I found out that I liked to put my characters in impossible situations and see how they would wriggle out.
 How about Alysia's two moons colliding?
-How about an alien invasion, but not what you would expect.
+How about an alien invasion, but not what you might expect.
 Meeting aliens in space?
 What would they look like?
 What would they do?
 How about…

 Jeff Bezos created Amazon and the Kindle, and the literary world changed.
 Steve Jobs shifted a paradigm with the iPad, and we are still scrambling to see what the new future is going to look like for books and reading.